jdhaynes/saa-c03-notes/02A_7-Layer_Networking_Model.md

 * Layer 2 - Data Link
 * Layer 1 - Physical

 Layers 1 - 3 are the **media layers**.
 This concerns how data is moved from point A to point B across networks.
 Layers 4-7 are the **host layers** and concern how data is represented, processed and understable to both the sender and receiver.
+As OSI model is conceptual, in implementation there is usually overlap between the layers.

 ## Layer 1 - Physical
 * L1 specifications define how **raw bit streams** are transmitted and received on a shared physical medium.
 Properties include things like timing, voltage levels and rates.